 NobleOak’s Premium Life Direct product includes Business Expenses cover where self-employed clients can insure the fixed costs of running their business up to a maximum of $25,000 per month.
 In the event you suffer a serious illness or injury and are unable to work, NobleOak will pay you your nominated monthly benefit to cover these ongoing business costs.

 No Surprises Cover

 We offer fully underwritten Business Expenses Insurance cover.
-This means we take time to get to know you upfront by asking health and lifestyles questions.
+This means we take the time to get to know you upfront by asking health and lifestyle questions.
 This results in cover that is tailored to you, providing you and your loved ones with greater certainty in the event of a claim.

 Business Expenses Insurance Features

 Dedicated Claims Support

 If you or your family need to make a claim, you’ll be assigned a dedicated claims consultant based here in Australia.
 This consultant will support you throughout the claim process.